 You’ve made a really big mistake, and now you have to pay for it.
 The consequences of a DUI conviction include high fines, license suspension, jail time, and more.
 But are those consequences different for different people?
-This article explains how long a DUI conviction stays on your record, what the consequences are, and what you can do if you’ve been charged with a DUI.
+How long can a DUI stay on your record?
+What are the consequences?
+And what can you do if you’ve been charged with a DUI?

 What is a DUI?

 Let’s take a quick look at what the Department of Motor Vehicles calls a “DUI,” or “driving under the influence.”
 A DUI usually means someone was arrested for driving with a blood-alcohol content of 0.08% or higher.
 This is about the same as alcohol impairment, or an oncoming car full of alcohol.
 Here are some statistics about DUI arrests in the United States: In 2015, more than 11 million people were arrested for driving under the influence of alcohol, with more than 88,000 people dying from alcohol-impaired driving crashes.
 Driving under the influence resulted in one death in the United States every 50 minutes.
 An estimated 30 million Americans believe driving under the influence of alcohol or drugs is not a serious offense.

 How Long Does A DUI Stay On Your Record?